 - 17.1 A child who is absent as well as missing from education is a potential indicator of abuse or neglect.
-Where a child is reported to be missing education we will comply with our statutory duty to inform the local authority of any pupil who falls within the reporting notification requirements outlined in Children Missing Education Statutory guidance for local authorities (DfE September 2016) and follow the CYC Children's Services LA procedure. - 17.2 Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse, neglect, CSE or CCE including involvement in county lines.
+Where a child is reported to be missing education we will comply with our statutory duty to inform the local authority of any pupil who falls within the reporting notification requirements outlined in Children Missing Education Statutory guidance for local authorities (DfE September 2016) and follow the City of York Council arrangements contact Mark Smith at CYC mark.smith@york.gov.uk - 17.2 Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse, neglect, CSE or CCE including involvement in county lines.
 School and college staff members must follow the school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future (see Appendix 10). - 17.3 Admin colleagues within school will liaise regularly with Mark Smith at City of York Council regarding children who move to different schools or move internationally.
 All cases will be monitored in line with CYC policy and guidance.
 A 'Missing Children in Education' register is kept by the admin team.